What is Adderall?

 Who Should Not Take Adderall?

 Adderall is contraindicated in individuals with heart disease or high blood pressure.
 In addition, those with hyperthyroidism and glaucoma should not take the medication.
-Finally, those who are very tense or agitated, take MAOI medications, or who have a history of drug abuse should not take this medication.
+Finally, those who are very tense or agitated, take MAOI medications, or who have a history of drug or alcohol abuse should not take this medication.